 1. Can't store images

-A huge disadvantage for spreadsheets is the inability to store and view images for an item alongside it's information.
-In the ecommerce world of today, photos are every bit as important as the information itself.
+A huge disadvantage for spreadsheets is the inability to store and view images for an item alongside its information.
+In the eCommerce world of today, photos are every bit as important as the information itself.
 Maybe even more so.
 Humans are a very visual species.
 Studies show that people remember 80% of what they see, but only 20% of what they read.

 It's inefficient and awkward if a businesses product information spreadsheet has a link to an image or a file name.
 The photos can't be viewed alongside all the data, so checking them takes much longer.
 It also increases the likelihood of an error, as it's much harder to match up the correct image to the correct data.
 That risks sales marketplaces having lower quality images, which hits conversion rate.
 OneTimePIM's fully integrated digital asset management system makes this simple.
 Users can upload images and have them stored alongside the data.

 What makes life much easier for data managers is being able to see the data and images all together.
 It's quick and easy to spot any mistakes or missing images.
 This is one of the core reasons PIM is much more effective for managing product information.